clocklimited/DevGuides/source/content/pages/documents/working-with-images.md

 ### [ImageOptim](https://imageoptim.com/)

-Combines multiple tools into a simple drag-and-drop interface to optimize compression parameters, remove junk metadata and unnecessary color profiles.
+Combines multiple tools into a simple drag-and-drop interface to optimize compression parameters, remove junk meta data and unnecessary colour profiles.
 This should be used on all image files.

 *Note: Images can be optimised multiple times using ImageOptim.
-Keep pressing the “Again” button until all images have crosses next to them, sinifying they cannot be further optimised.*
+Keep pressing the “Again” button until all images have crosses next to them, signifying they cannot be further optimised.*

 ![ImageOptim Interface Screenshot](/resource/images/content/imageoptim.png)